QBDev0ps/DevOps-Cloud-projects/Project10.md

 ## DOCUMENTATION FOR DEVOPS TOOLING WEBSITE SOLUTION

-In the previous project, we implemented a WordPress solution that is

-now ready to be used as a fully functional website or blog.
-In this project, I will be adding more value to this solution by implementing a tooling website solution that makes access to DevOps tools within the corporate infrastructure easily accessible.
+In the [https://github.com/QBDev0ps/DevOps-Cloud-projects/blob/main/Project9.md](previous project), we implemented a WordPress solution that is ready to be filled with content and can be used as a blog or a fully fledged website.
+Subsequently, in this project, we will be adding some more value to our solutions by implementing a comprehensive DevOps tooling website solution that will integrate various tools and technologies to create a unified platform that enhances collaboration, automation and efficiency for software development and operations teams.